 Teacher demonstrating digital photography skills such as the rule of thirds, composition and macro photography to Stage 3 students

-Digital woodlands | Stage 3 | Creative Arts incursion | Field of Mars EEC
+Digital woodlands incursion | Stage 3 Creative Arts | Field of Mars EEC

 Program overview

-Digital woodlands is a Stage e Creative Arts incursion where students learn digital photography techniques and apply them in and around the school.
+Digital woodlands is a Stage 3 Creative Arts incursion where students learn digital photography techniques and apply them in and around the school.
 Students practise composition, rule of thirds and macro photography, capture a portfolio of images, then edit and publish a short photo book and select one image for A4 printing and framing (delivered after the incursion).

 Learning intention